Southeast

 Explore Historic Fort Morgan

 It’s a great historic site for kids because they can go inside the fort and run around.
-Then visitors can head up to the top of the fort and check out the amazing view.
+Then, visitors can head up to the top of the fort and check out the amazing view.

 Located at 51 Hwy 180 W. Adult admission is $8 for adults, seniors, college students and kids (6 -12) are $5, or purchase a family pass (2 adults and 2 kids) for $20.
 Advance tickets are available.

-Bon Secour Wildlife Refuge
+Tour the Bon Secour Wildlife Refuge

 The Bon Secour Wildlife Refuge is an important stop along the migratory route for birds and a habitat for the neotropical songbirds.
 It is also a habitat for sea turtles, like the Kemp’s Ridley and the Loggerhead turtle.
 There’s even an Alabama beach mouse.

 Be sure to bring plenty of water, bug spray and snacks.
-Visitors can fish at the Bon Secour Wildlife Refuge and watercraft can be launched along the Jeff Friend Trail.
+Visitors can fish at the Bon Secour Wildlife Refuge, and watercraft can be launched along the Jeff Friend Trail.

 Located at 12295 State Highway 180.
 The Bon Secour Wildlife Refuge is open from sunrise to sunset and free to enter.